jarilo-design-web/.github/profile/README.md

 # Jarilo Design (Web Team)

-Welcome to the web team repo org.
-This is a place for anything website related.
+A warm welcome from the Jarilo design team.
+This is a sub-organisation of [Jarilo](https://github.com/jarilo-design)